-A safety plan is always required in cases where the child protection worker has assessed that future danger is likely.
-For further information and developing safety goals, engaging safety networks, and working with professionals to manage risk, refer to Chapter 2.3: Safety planning - emotional abuse - family and domestic violence.
+A safety plan is always required in cases where you have assessed that future danger is likely.
+For further information and developing safety goals, engaging safety networks, and working with professionals to manage risk, refer to Chapter 2.3 Safety planning - emotional abuse - family and domestic violence.

 Mappings and/or other meetings must not be held jointly with the adult victim and the perpetrator of FDV if:

-In circumstances where a mapping or other meeting involving the adult victim and the person using violence (or members of their family), is being conducted, child protection workers must carefully plan and manage how information obtained from the adult victim and child is used and represented.
+In circumstances where a mapping or other meeting involving the adult victim and the person using violence (or members of their family), is being conducted, you must carefully plan and manage how information obtained from the adult victim and child is used and represented.
 This should be discussed with the adult victim prior to the meeting.

 For information about safely engaging the adult victim refer to Managing Safe Client Contact with the Department (in related resources).

-This section should be read in conjunction with Chapter 2.2: Assessing and classifying a person responsible (PR) or person assessed as causing significant harm (ASH)
+This section should be read in conjunction with Chapter 2.2 Assessing a person as Actual Harm Continuing Risk.

-Classifying a perpetrator of family and domestic violence as a Person Assessed as Causing Significant Harm
+Classifying a perpetrator of family and domestic violence as Actual Harm Continuing Risk (AHCR)

-Where significant harm to a child has been identified and criteria for Assessed as Causing Significant Harm (ASH) has been met, the person using violence should be recorded as ASH.
+Where significant harm to a child has been identified and criteria for AHCR has been met, the person using violence should be recorded as AHCR.

-Classifying a victim of family and domestic violence as a Person Assessed as Causing Significant Harm
+Classifying a victim of family and domestic violence as AHCR

 Consistent recording of family and domestic violence in Assist is essential for the clear transmission of information as well as for data extraction and monitoring.